boltops-tools/ufo-docs/_docs/more/ecs-network-mode.md

 In awsvpc mode, each ECS task gets its own dedicated network card.
 The advantage is more granular control of the permissions per ECS service.
 For example, when services A and B are using awsvpc mode, they can have different security groups associated with them.
 In this mode, ufo creates a security group and sets up the permissions so the load balancer can talk to the containers.
 You can also add additional security groups using `.ufo/config.rb`.

+A con of awsvpc network mode is that ECS doesn't seem to do a great job of surfacing errors when the limit is reached.
+This makes them pretty difficult to debug.
+See: [Debugging awsvpc ENI Limits]({% link _docs/debug/awsvpc-eni-limits.md %}).

 The following table summarizes the pros and cons:

 Network mode | Pros | Cons